urbanisierung/bpmn-art/README.md

 Like ascii art but with bpmn models.

-This was a little fun project of my kids and me: creating coloring pictures with BPMN models together.
+This is a little fun project of my kids and me: creating coloring pictures with BPMN models together.
+First result: angrybirds

 ## Angrybirds